5 Easy Ways to Learn Latin Vocabulary

 Thankfully not.
 Here is why:

 Again, I will not bore you with the research, but estimates are that if you know around 95% of the vocabulary in a text, you will be able to glean the meaning.
 That is still quite a high proportion, and one difficult to achieve for Latin.
-However, you want to put yourself in the best position possible to minimise use of the dictionary and glossaries.
-Luckily, there is plenty that you can do work on your Latin vocabulary without having to concentrate on Latin alone.
+However, you want to put yourself in the best position possible to minimise the use of the dictionary and glossaries.
+Luckily, there is plenty that you can do to work on your Latin vocabulary without having to concentrate on Latin alone.

 Latin is often touted as the key to learning English vocabulary and even foreign languages.
-However, this is a bit deceitful because linguistic mastery is a two way road.
+However, this is a bit deceitful because linguistic mastery is a two-way road.
 If you acquire a good English vocabulary by reading often from a variety of sources, those Latinate words will provide a key for you to understand Latin texts.
 Similarly, if you learn a foreign language with a strong core of Latin vocabulary, you will easily be able to transfer the skills.